 Supporting science to save an Australian icon

-Koala Life formerly known as The International Koala Centre of Excellence (IKCE) is a not-for-profit organisation, established through an Act of State Parliament for the purpose of conservation and research of koalas under the Minister of Environment and Water, South Australia.
+Koala Life formerly known as The International Koala Centre of Excellence (IKCE) is a not-for-profit organisation, established through an Act of State Parliament for the purpose of conservation and research of koalas under the Minister for Climate, Environment and Water, South Australia.

 The Koala Life Board was established in July 2019 and its first CEO – Chris Daniels was appointed in March 2020.
-Koala Life is a body corporate established as a subsidiary of the Minister for Environment and Water, the Hon David Speirs MP.
+Koala Life is a body corporate established as a subsidiary of the Minister for Climate, Environment and Water, the Hon Susan Close MP.

 Contact us here.

-Executive Director, Strategy, Science and Corporate Services, and Chief Information Officer, at the Department for Environment and Water SA.
+Executive Director, Strategy, Science and Corporate Services at the Department for Environment and Water SA.

 Susie Herzberg OAM has worked as an urban, environmental and strategic planner in government, in private practice and at the University of Adelaide.
 Ms Herzberg is a Fellow of the Australian Institute of Company Directors.
 She is past Chair of the Board of the Botanic Gardens and State Herbarium, and served on boards including South Australian Housing Trust, Patawalonga Water Catchment Management Board, KESAB Environmental Solutions, Nature Foundation SA, State Cycling Council and Playford Memorial Trust.
 Ms Herzberg has business experience as former Managing Partner of Manyara Vineyard, and as director of several private companies.